Takeda Ayasaburō

 Takeda Ayasaburō (武田 斐三郎), was a Japanese Rangaku scholar, and the architect of the fortress of Goryōkaku in Hokkaidō.

 Takeda was born in the Ōzu Domain (modern-day Ōzu, Ehime) in 1827.
 He studied medicine, Western sciences (rangaku), navigation, military architecture.
 He was a student of Ogata Kōan and Sakuma Shōzan.
 In 1854 he was ordered to the island of Hokkaidō to reinforce the military infrastructure.

-He built the fortresses of Goryōkaku and Benten Daiba between 1854 and 1866, using Dutch books on military architecture describing the defensive principles which Vauban had developed more than a century before, and also established a school.
+He built the fortresses of Goryōkaku and Benten Daiba between 1854 and 1866, using Dutch books on military architecture, and also established a school.
 He also practiced sailing with the Hakodate Maru, one of Japan's first Western-style sailing ship, together with his students.
 He sailed to Russia with the ship, and engaged in some exchanges.